 At one point it was discovered that a young boy was sleeping inside the elephant at night.
 This discovery was worth a few lines in the Paris newspapers, under the heading faits divers for miscellaneous curiosities, and these reports gave Victor Hugo the idea of using the elephant as the secret home of the street urchin Gavroche in his novel Les Misérables.

-Today the Place de la Bastille is a huge open square — not in the shape of a square but more of a sloppy circle — in which motor vehicles careen around wildly at high speeds with no semblance of order.
-This will be changed starting in 2018, when the Place de la Bastille is scheduled to be thoroughly rearranged so as to reduce car traffic, make more room for cyclists and pedestrians and greatly increase the space devoted to grass and trees.
+Until recently the Place de la Bastille was a huge open square — not in the shape of a square but more of a sloppy circle — in which motor vehicles careened around wildly at high speeds with little semblance of order.
+This was changed from 2018 to 2021, when the Place de la Bastille was thoroughly rearranged so as to reduce car traffic, make more room for cyclists and pedestrians and plant several dozen additional trees.

-Until then, the July Column, in the middle of the square, is generally not accessible because of all the motor traffic.
+Until then, the July Column, in the middle of the square, was generally not accessible because of the motor traffic swirling around it.
 This column commemorates the events of July 1830, which resulted in the fall of King Charles X of France and the beginning of the reign of King Louis-Philippe.

 The magnificent new Paris opera house, the Opéra Bastille, was inaugurated on July 14, 1989, on the two hundredth anniversary of the storming of the Bastille.